radiatecode/laravel-permission-name-generator/README.md

     php artisan vendor:publish --provider="RadiateCode\LaravelRoutePermission\PermissionServiceProvider" --tag="route-permission-config"

 # Usages
-## Permissible trait
+## Permissible trait [Optional]
-It is used to defined permission title, exclude routes by methods in the controller class.
-First implement the **WithPermissible**
-Interface in a controller, then use the **Permissible** trait.
+Controller basis we can define permission title, exclude routes by methods.
+First implement the **WithPermissible** Interface in a controller, then use the **Permissible** trait.
 ```php
 use App\Http\Controllers\Controller;